Indazzzaaa/Next_JS_complete/knowledge.md

 - Download sql community version
 - Download jetbrains dataGrip to see our database.
 - npm i prisma
-- npx prisma init : to initialize prisma in our project
+- npx prisma init : to initialize prisma in our project( this time it will ask for the database name .)
 - change connection string according to database you are using in .env file and also add that file in .gitignore.
 - Define your model(eg.User : name will always start wil first letter capital.) in the `schema.prisma` file .
 - To format the code we define in our above file type : `npx prisma format`